-A credit and collection policy creates the structured environment that can safeguard your organization's most precious asset - accounts receivable.
+A credit and collection policy creates a structured environment that can safeguard your organization’s most precious asset – accounts receivable.
 Formulating such a policy, however, is not a one-time effort.
 In order for it to maintain its relevance and continue to have a positive impact on cash flow and revenues, it must be routinely updated in response to the changing economy, market conditions, and competitive environment.

 Check out other credit and collections articles below:

 - Are Unresolved A/R Disputes taking a toll on your company’s bottom line?